pudly/schmopera-hugo/content/articles/tso-season-announcement.md

 In fact, the TSO's past, present, and future will all take the podium in 2019/20.
 In the fall Gimeno will conduct a Russian-French programme (October 9-12, 2019), and he'll return in April for a concert of Brahms featuring star pianist Yuja Wang (April 8-11, 2020).
 Oundjian will return for a hefty concert of Mahler's Symphony No. 5 and Bruch's _Violin Concerto_, featuring TSO Concertmaster Jonathan Crowe (April 29-May 2, 2020).
 And Sir Andrew Davis will be a season-long presence as a conductor, a composer, and even as an organist for Saint-Saëns' "Organ Symphony" (June 17-21, 2020).

+Though these seasons of transition are perhaps light on the contemporary repertoire and outside-the-box projects which are easier to pull off with permanent management, the TSO is falling wisely back onto the massive canon of traditional symphonic masterworks.
+Like the current season, the TSO's line-up for next year gives afficionados the chance to hear live a good chunk of their symphonic repertoire bucket list: Vivaldi's **_Four Seasons_**, featuring Jonathan Crowe (November 16-20, 2019), **Dvořák's Cello Concerto**, featuring Joseph Johnson (January 30-February 1, 2020), Mussorgsky's **_Pictures at an Exhibition_** (March 20-22, 2020), Strauss' **_Also sprach Zarathustra _**(June 17-21, 2020),

 *
 * **Season opener** on September 19 and 21, featuring Barbara Hannigan singing an aria from Brett Dean's _Hamlet_
 * Conductors Sir Andrew Davis, Peter Oundjian, and Gustavo Gimeno represent the **past/present/future** of TSO Music Directorship